Prognosis of Skin Cancer

 The three basic types of skin cancer are squamous cell carcinoma, basal cell carcinoma, and melanoma.
 There are three additional types of skin cancer called lymphoma, Kaposi’s sarcoma, and the Merkel cell carcinoma.
 The melanoma is rare as is the Merkel cell carcinoma, but both are very aggressive and need immediate attention.
 Only a very small percentage of the skin cancers are of this type, yet they are extremely dangerous and account for most of the deaths caused by skin cancer.
 That being said, all skin cancers should be treated.

 Melanoma brings fear to the patient upon receiving the diagnosis.
-But diagnosis, especially early diagnosis, is the key to elimination of this most dangerous form of skin cancer.
+Nonetheless, diagnosis, especially early diagnosis, is the key to elimination of this most dangerous form of skin cancer.
 Just short of 100% can be cured with early diagnosis.
 But failure to diagnose early and treat early may lead to a fatal situation.
 Therefore, a periodic examination by your dermatologist is a must.

 Melanoma is caused by the proliferation of the pigment-producing skin cells caused by the damaging UV rays of the sun or tanning bed.
 These cells change into rapidly growing and changed cells which leads to cancer.